 With employees’ or family members’ permission, employers may contact the treating health care provider for clarification or authentication of a medical certification.
 Employers cannot use direct supervisors to contact an employee’s health care provider.
 Instead, employers must use a human resource professional, leave administrator, or manager.

-In my next post, I will present tips for administering intermittent FMLA leave.
+In our next post, we will present tips for administering intermittent FMLA leave.
 Stay tuned!

 Photo Courtesy of Kate Ter Haar on Flickr Creative Commons